ocbe-uio/rBAPS/README.md

 ## References

+### How to cite this project

+After installing the package, issue `citation("rBAPS")` in R. You will get a pure text and a BibTeX entry of rBAPS.

 ### Scientific papers

+These are some of the scientific publications that served as base for the creation of rBAPS:

 - Corander, J. and Marttinen, P. (2006), Bayesian identification of admixture events using multilocus molecular markers.
 Molecular Ecology, 15: 2833-2843. doi:[10.1111/j.1365-294X.2006.02994.x](https://doi.org/10.1111/j.1365-294X.2006.02994.x)
 - Corander, J., Sirén, J., & Arjas, E. (2008).
 Bayesian spatial modeling of genetic population structure.
 Computational Statistics, 23(1), 111-129. doi:[10.1007/s00180-007-0072-x](https://link.springer.com/content/pdf/10.1007/s00180-007-0072-x.pdf)